bdefore/Jitter/README.markdown

 # Fork Notes

-This variant of Jitter will automatically run 'npm test' after a successful compilation.
+This variant of Jitter accepts arguments of:

+['-l', '--lint', 'run coffeelint on source directory before compiling'] ['-t', '--test', 'run npm test on source directory after compiling']

 If passed a third parameter, node will be started with the script at this path.

+Usage:
+jitter [-lt] coffee-path js-path [nodeStartScript]

 # Jitter